This post may contain affiliate links. Please read our disclosure policy.

 Pumpkin Spice Bundt Cake

-This Pumpkin Spice Bundt Cake has a light, tender texture and is deeply flavored with pumpkin pie spice.
-It is topped with a maple glaze but would also be delightful dusted with spiced confectioner’s sugar.
+This pumpkin bundt cake has a light, tender texture and is deeply flavored with pumpkin spice.
+Topped with a maple glaze, it is the perfect cozy fall dessert.

 Prep: 20 minutes